 What I didn’t know?

-· Insulin- a hormone which gets secreted when glucose level rises in the body.
+Insulin- a hormone that gets secreted when glucose level rises in the body.

-· High levels of blood glucose over an extended period of time have damaging effects on eyes, kidneys, blood vessels and nerves.
+High blood glucose levels over an extended period of time have damaging effects on the eyes, kidneys, blood vessels, and nerves.

-· Sweet food is high in carbohydrates.
-All carbohydrates are sugar whether it is a fruit, table sugar, bread or vegetables.
+Sweet food is high in carbohydrates.
+All carbohydrates are sugar, whether it is fruit, table sugar, bread, or vegetables.

 A grain contains three parts:

 The bran is the outer hard shell of the grain that provides the most fiber.
-This is what makes the grain so beneficial because it is this part which is hard to digest, longer to digest and therefore affect your blood glucose more slowly (i.e. whole wheat bread, whole wheat flour, brown rice, red rice oats, vegetables etc. It also contains the maximum part of Vitamin B and minerals.
+This makes the grain so beneficial because it is hard to digest, takes longer to digest, and therefore affects blood glucose more slowly (i.e., whole wheat bread, wheat flour, brown rice, red rice oats, vegetables, etc. It also contains the maximum part of Vitamin B and minerals.)

 The endosperm is the soft part in the center of the grain.
-It contains the starch.
-Any Whole grain will contain all the three parts but a refined grain or a polished grain such as all-purpose flour and white rice has been eroded off the bran and the germ and is only made up of endosperm which is essentially STARCH.
-Nutritionally it is also very low because all nutrition has been eroded away.
+It contains starch.
+Any whole grain will contain all three parts, but a refined grain or a polished grain such as all-purpose flour and white rice has been eroded off the bran and the germ and is only made up of endosperm, essentially STARCH.
+Nutritionally it is also deficient because all nutrition has been eroded away.

 Sugar is another type of carbohydrate.
-It is both naturally occurring such as fruit sugar called fructose and milk sugar called lactose.
-While fruits, milk are essential part of our diet, we do get the natural sugar when we eat them.
-We should be cautious of the 'added sugar' because that does the maximum harm.
+It is both naturally occurring, such as fruit sugar called fructose and milk sugar called lactose.
+While fruits and milk are an essential part of our diet, we get natural sugar when eating them.
+Therefore, we should be cautious of the 'added sugar' because that does the maximum harm.

-Always check the nutritional label which will contain the number of sugar grams both added and natural.
+Always check the nutritional label, which contains the number of sugar grams both added and natural.

-Try to limit intake of added sugar products such as soft drinks, sugars, candy, cakes, cookies, pies and fruit drinks, dairy desserts and milk products (ice cream, sweetened yogurt and sweetened milk); and other grains (cinnamon toast and honey-nut waffles).
-These immediately raise the glucose level in the blood and nutritionally don’t really add anything.
-They are addictive in nature and children specially tend to consume it more.
+Try to limit intake of added sugar products such as soft drinks, sugars, candy, cakes, cookies, pies and fruit drinks, dairy desserts, and milk products (ice cream, sweetened yogurt, and sweetened milk); and other grains (cinnamon toast and honey-nut waffles).
+These immediately raise the glucose level in the blood and nutritionally don’t add anything.
+However, they are addictive in nature, and children especially tend to consume them more.

 According to the American Heart Association (AHA), the maximum amount of added sugars you should eat in a day are (7): Men: 150 calories per day (37.5 grams or 9 teaspoons).
 Women: 100 calories per day (25 grams or 6 teaspoons).

-Fiber contributes to digestive health, helps to keep you bowel movement regular, and helps to make you feel full and satisfied after eating.
+Fiber contributes to digestive health, helps to keep your bowel movement regular, and helps to make you feel full and satisfied after eating.

-Additional health benefits of fiber includes reducing cholesterol and reducing the risk of heart diseases.
+Additional health benefits of fiber include reducing cholesterol and reducing the risk of heart diseases.

-What is there in a name ‘Wheat’? - There is fiber in it.
+What is there in the name ‘Wheat’? - There is fiber in it.
 Ahaaa

-They all have same amount of carbohydrates but the fiber content in them is what makes brown rice or red rice a better choice over refined polished white rice.
+They all have the same amount of carbohydrates, but the fiber content in them is what makes brown rice or red rice a better choice over refined and polished white rice.

 - Manage weight -Maintaining Healthy Basal Metabolic Index.